*Please note this is not financial advice.

 In some cases, individuals with disabilities or mobility issues may be eligible for government assistance programs to help cover the cost of a stairlift.
 These programs vary depending on age, disability status, and financial need.
 In the UK, schemes such as the Disabled Facilities Grant (DFG) may provide funding or subsidies for stairlift installations.
 Be sure to research available government assistance programs and eligibility requirements in your area.

 Some charitable organisations and grant programs are dedicated to providing financial assistance for mobility aids, including stairlifts.
+Registered charities such as Age UK offer grants and support not only for stairlifts but also for other mobility products, including access ramps, grab rails, and other mobility aids.
 These organisations may offer grants or financial assistance to needy individuals based on specific eligibility criteria.
 While the application process may be competitive, it’s worth exploring charitable organisations and grant opportunities that may help offset the cost of a stairlift.

 6. Payment Plans with Stairlift Providers